-Diplomats say US veto likely on UN anti-terrorism resolution
+US vetoes UN resolution over Islamic State fighters’ return

 Craft told a council meeting on counter-terrorism that the Trump administration was disappointed that Indonesian efforts to draft “a meaningful resolution … were stymied by council members’ refusal to include repatriation.”

-That was a reference to Western Europeans, especially, including Britain and France who have opposed the return of IS fighters and their families, except in the case of orphans and some children.
+That was a reference to Western Europeans, especially, including Britain and France, who have opposed the return of IS fighters and their families, except in the case of orphans and some children.
 The British government says those who are in custody in Syria and Iraq should face justice there rather than going on trial in the U.K.

 The draft resolution does support the return of children.